-Business and risks go hand-in-hand, and it is the entrepreneur’s job to anticipate these risks, manage the risks and minimize its impact on the company.
+Business and risk taking go hand-in-hand, and it is the entrepreneur’s job to anticipate these risks, manage the risks and minimize their impact on the company.

 Many times they’re talking about risk as a bad thing.
 The way I think about risk is, I want to take some risks.
 The most dangerous thing is not taking a risk.